YoungBoolean/Baigiamasis/README.md

 - Multiple-choice

 ## About the Game
 The game was written in Python using the pygame library.
 It also uses SQLAlchemy to store user save data in a database.
-At this moment, it serves as a demo to showcase its functionality and to demonstrate the creator's coding skills.
+At this moment, it serves as a demo to showcase its functionality.

 ## Features
 - **Immersive Storyline**: Follow a gripping narrative that unfolds based on the choices you make.